TerribleDev/PrismAsAService/Readme.md

-This is a fastify nodejs server that parses and runs prism on the server.
+This is an azure nodejs function that parses and runs prism on the server.
 This is used by my blog which does not run Node and cannot use prism.
 I don't use prism's JS file on the client to avoid any lighthouse impact